 Social ads are the biggest trend in media buying these days.
 It’s something anyone can do with very little upfront investment, and you can see your results immediately in most cases.
 You can adjust ads on the fly to decrease your CPC and increase your CTR.
 CPC networks like Adwords have been the standard in media buying for many years.
 They are quickly becoming outdated as CPC rates explode due to massive competition.
 Their effectiveness has waned drastically due to “banner blindness”.

-Direct media buying can be profitable, but unless you buy through an ad network.
+Direct media buying can be profitable unless you buy through an ad network.
 You typically don’t have a way to track your results and respond quickly to raise your CTR.
-Any type of media buying can work for you if you’re willing to put in the time and money to really fine-tune your ads.
+Any type of media buying can work for you if you’re willing to put in the time and money to fine-tune your ads.
 But if you’re looking for quick results with less money upfront, social ads are probably a safer bet.

 I wish you the best of luck with your media buying, and I hope your campaigns are very profitable!